 Sweetened with erythritol this cheesecake doesn’t sacrifice anything compared to your favorite sugar-filled version from the Cheesecake Factory.
-I made this version plain with a blueberry topping, but cheesecakes are really like a blank canvas.
+We made this version plain with a blueberry topping, but cheesecakes are really like a blank canvas.
 If you want something a little more decadent, add some unsweetened chocolate to change things up, or trade out the blueberries for your favorite topping.
 Let us know your favorite cheesecake flavor combo in the comments below!

-Is cheesecake technically a cake, or is it a distant relative of the pie, or is it’s own category? (more on the classification of cheesecake here).
+Is this keto cheesecake technically a cake, or is it a distant relative of the pie, or is it’s own category? (more on the classification of cheesecake here).
 Spoiler alert, it’s not a cake nor a pie, it’s arguably a tart, most specifically it's a baked custard.
 That doesn’t have quite the same ring to it though, imagine a world in which Penny worked at the Baked Custard Factory, which is a very Sheldonian thing to say.

 - 1 teaspoon cinnamon

 - 1 stick butter

 - 4 blocks cream cheese room temperature

 - 4 large eggs room temperature

 - Preheat oven to 350° F and grease a well seasoned 10.5″ skillet or place a piece of parchment in the bottom.

 - Mix together the crust ingredients and press into a 10.5” buttered cast iron skillet.